Wiolarz/Polyspear/Documentation/libspear.md

 cmake -DCMAKE_TOOLCHAIN_FILE=path/to/my/toolchainfile.cmake ..
 ```

 and compile it as usual.
+Of course make sure you have MinGW and OpenMP development libraries installed.

 ## On Windows